What is MVP?

 As minimum viable product examples show, speed matters.
 The faster you release an MVP and collect feedback, the more chances you have to succeed before someone else executes the same idea.

-At Purrweb, we know what a sensitive issue time is.
-And it is the reason why the average timeline for delivering an MVP for us is 3 months.
+At Purrweb, we know what a sensitive issue time is, which is why the average timeline for delivering an MVP for us is 3 months.

 👆🏻Note: that’s our timeline, and for some other companies, it might take longer.